 When you hear the word rodents, what comes to mind?
-Probably mice or rats; but there are approximately 1,500 rodent species in the world such as: hamsters, guinea pigs, squirrels, and more.
+Probably mice or rats; but there are approximately 1,500 rodent species in the world including hamsters, guinea pigs, squirrels, and more.
 So why do mice and rats get top billing?
 Well, because they are the two "kinds" of rodents most likely to get into our homes.
 You may have noticed that we didn't say "species" of rodents.
 That is because the terms rat and mouse are classifications, just like the term rodent.
 Rat refers to large rodents with long thin tails, and mouse refers to small rodents with long thin tails.
 Mice and rat species share many similarities besides those tails.
 Both have whiskers, two large incisors, fur, black eyes, roundish ears, similar feet, similar noses, and many similar behaviors.
 However, in this article, we're going to focus on the differences.
-So if you see one of these creatures in your home--or signs that they may be in your home--you'll be able to tell them apart.
+So if you see one of these creatures in your home—or signs that they may be in your home—you'll be able to tell them apart.

 If you see a rodent run across your floor, you're not likely to have any trouble distinguishing if it was a rat or mouse, as compared to other rodents.
 It would take you less than a second to tell the difference between a squirrel and a rat; but distinguishing mice and rats from each other requires more effort.
 The most obvious difference is size.
 Your standard adult house mouse will be a mere 12 to 20 cm while those rats can be as long as 40 cm.

 Rats aren't just longer and bigger than mice, they are heavier.
 If the rodent you are looking at looks like it should go on a diet, it is probably a rat.
 This is, of course, if your home or business isn't filled to the brim with foods those mice can engorge themselves on.